skytremor/Resume/README.md

 #Resume

-The purpose of this project is to present that resume.
+The purpose of this project is to present my resume.
 That is all.